cpmachado/egc/doc/from_0_0_1.md

 ## Goals

-- Implement features
+- Implement libegc features
-- Document features
+- Integrate in CLI of egc
 - Change build system to conan